arirusso/patch/README.md

 Patch is a hub for controlling [things](http://en.wikipedia.org/wiki/Internet_of_Things).

-It enables universal translation and routing of messages via these protocols
+It enables universal translation and transport of control messages.

+These message protocols are supported

 * MIDI
 * OSC